ut-amrl/booster_robocup/cluster-instructions.md

     This will launch a job to pull a pre-built docker image with all dependencies needed to run training.
 Note that this step may take ~1hr.
 You can see the job output with
     `tail -f pull_isaaclab_cluster.err` or `tail -f pull_isaaclab_cluster.out`.

-    Upon successful completion, there should be a singularity image at `isaac_images/isaac-lab-ros_w-packages.sif`.
+    Upon successful completion, there should be a singularity image at `isaac-lab-ros_w-robocup-packages.sif`.

 4. Run the following commands:
     ```